 IAESB Framework Webcast

-Key elements of the Framework for International Education Standards for Professional Accountants and Aspiring Professional Accountants are addressed in a webcast by IAESB Member and Framework Task Force Chair David Simko.
+Key elements of the Framework for International Education Standards for Professional Accountants and Aspiring Professional Accountants are addressed in a webcast by former IAESB Member and Framework Task Force Chair David Simko.

 Ethics Education Toolkit